JustDeveloper1/JSSC.js.org/docs/internals/header.md

 Although each compression mode is free to interpret the 16 bits differently, most modes follow a **standard layout**.

-Instead of viewing the header as four nibbles, JSSC groups bits into **semantic blocks**:
+Instead of viewing the header as four nibbles, JSSC groups bits into **blocks**:

 <ClientOnly>
     <HeaderCharacter :translate="{